simonpacis/thefoundblog/_posts/2019-02-14-righteouschild.markdown

 I force you to fit
 To fit my expectations of you
 And if you don’t, woe to you!
-How dare you, creator, not to listen to me, the highliest of all, created?
+How dare you, creator, not listen to me, the highliest of all, created?

 I but follow the noble traditions
 Of our bravest the Israelites